-The school also developed with the Tri Space project launched by the Anna Freud centre for promoting positive mental health and well-being.
+The school developed with the Tri Space project launched by the Anna Freud centre for promoting positive mental health and well-being.
 We intend to build upon this provision by working again with Anna Freud centre and embedding and developing upon the existing programme in place.

-Although, overall attendance in 2021/22 remained lower that pre-COVID, pupil premium students at Avanti Fields School had above national average attendance levels.
+Although, overall attendance in 2022-23 remained lower than previous years, pupil premium students at Avanti Fields School had above national average attendance levels.
 However, their levels of attendance remained below those of non-pupil premium students, therefore this will remain a key focus moving forward.